o2r-project/erc-spec/docs/glossary.md

 ## Discover

 One of the major constituents of ERC interaction.
-Discovery comprises the findability of the ERC as well as the exploration of its features, e.g. time and space driven search operations.
+Discovery comprises the [findability](https://en.wikipedia.org/wiki/Findability) of the ERC as well as the exploration of its features, e.g. time and space driven search operations.

-## Docker container

-TBD

 ## ERC